-The European test standard for air permeability is BS EN 1026.
 Whether specifying windows by prescription or by performance, the designer must first determine the local design wind load.
 The appropriate exposure category can then be selected.
 For example, if the design wind load is calculated as 1550 Pa, then the exposure category is 1600 (i.e. the next highest value above the design wind load).
 Where the calculated design wind load is just over one of the exposure category pressures, e.g. 1350 Pa, then stating the actual pressure may achieve economies in mullion/ transom sections and/ or glass thickness.
 If the calculated design wind load is greater than 2000 Pa then the calculated value should be stated in the specification.

-For the purpose of classification, BS 6375-1, Annex A recommends two methods of determining the design wind loading for low rise buildings: the abbreviated method detailed in the annex to the standard, and the more accurate and less conservative method covered in BS 6399-2 (no longer current and superseded by BS EN 1991-1-4 and UK National Annex to BS 1991-1-4, but cited in the Building Regulations).
+For the purpose of classification, BS 6375-1 recommends two methods of determining the design wind loading for low rise buildings: the abbreviated method detailed in the annex to the standard, and the more accurate and less conservative method covered in BS 6399-2.
 The use limitations for the abbreviated method are defined as:

-- The overall height of the building must not exceed 15 m. - The method assumes a combined pressure coefficient (Cp) of 1.15, which takes into account the worst case that normally occurs.
+- The overall height of the building must not exceed 15 metres. - The method assumes a combined pressure coefficient (Cp) of 1.15, which takes into account the worst case that normally occurs.
 Higher coefficients might be experienced at points adjacent to the corners of the building.